TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 parent="action-executer"/>
 {% endhighlight %}

-And finally it's need to be ran into a transaction.
+And finally we need to run this into a transaction.
 Thanks to the Alfresco Foundation API and the
 TransactionService:

 {% highlight java%}